baninaveen/stockApp/README.md

 ## Run Stock App

-Run `json-server --watch src/app/server/db.json` to start the json server in one tab.
+Run `npm run dev` to start the json server as well as angular app.

-Run `ng s` to start the angular app in another tab.

 ## Development server